feschber/lan-mouse/README.md

 # optional port (defaults to 4242)
 port = 4242
-# optional frontend -> defaults to gtk if available
+# # optional frontend -> defaults to gtk if available
+# # possible values are "cli" and "gtk"
 # frontend = "gtk"

 # define a client on the right side with host name "iridium"